 5. Now, look at your light fixture.
 Most flush fixtures have 3 screws on the sides, designed to hold the glass globe cover in place.We’ll use these as anchor points.
 If your light doesn’t have side screws or something to attach to, you may need to get creative- attaching clear command hooks to the ceiling around the light, for example.
 My light fixture had 3 screws equally spaced, so my next step was to pierce three holes in my drum shade, equally spaced.

 6. Depending on how sturdy your shade is, you might want to treat the fabric around the holes with Fray Check to prevent unraveling.
-I thought I could use what I had on hand, superglue, for the same effect but ended up noticeably darkening my shade in that spot, as you can see below) so learn from my mistake and use fraycheck or leave untreated.
+I thought I could use what I had on hand, superglue, for the same effect but ended up noticeably darkening my shade in that spot, (as you can see below) so learn from my mistake and use fraycheck or leave untreated.

 7. Now that the holes are punched, we’ll do the most delicate part: gluing the paper cover onto the drum shade.
 Heat up your glue gun, locate a stable place to work, and put on gloves to protect your hands from the glue if you need to.